JStuBran/Text-To-Video-AI/RAILWAY_TROUBLESHOOTING.md

 - Railway handles this automatically

 #### **"Module not found"**
-- Check `requirements-railway.txt` is being used
+- Check `requirements.txt` is being used

 #### **"Permission denied"**
 - Startup script has execute permissions